Asagix/RecallWeaver/ReadMe.md

         *   `--port 5001`: The port KoboldCpp will listen on (matches default in `config.yaml`).
         *   `--mmproj`: **Required for image support.** Path to the downloaded `.mmproj` file.
         *   Adjust `--threads`, `--contextsize`, GPU layers (`--gpulayers`), etc., based on your hardware.
 Refer to KoboldCpp documentation.
-    *   Keep the KoboldCpp terminal window running while you use MemSys.
+    *   Keep the KoboldCpp terminal window running while you use RecallWeaver.

 ## Configuration